 Together they covered many possible uses of the ruins over several centuries.

-But no-one had any feeling that there had ever been a bear there, but, said the programme-makers, “The legend says it only appears at Christmas”.
+But no-one had any feeling that there had ever been a bear there, but, said the program-makers, “The legend says it only appears at Christmas”.